Using UnitedHealth Group for Drug & Alcohol Rehab

-A company focused on the wellbeing of the whole person, UnitedHealth Group is one of the largest healthcare companies in the United States.
-Offering healthcare coverage and benefits through its subsidiaries UnitedHealthcare and Optum, UnitedHealth Group is able to provide medical benefits to people in 130 countries around the world and in all 50 states.
+UnitedHealth Group is the largest healthcare company in the United States.1 Offering healthcare coverage and benefits through its subsidiaries UnitedHealthcare and Optum, UnitedHealth Group provides medical benefits to people in 130 countries around the world and in all 50 states, including California.2

-- Individual and family plans: private insurance options for families and individuals
+- Individual and family plans: private insurance options for families and individuals, obtained through an employer or purchased on the Health Insurance Marketplace.

 - Medicare plans: for individuals aged 65 and older (or eligible individuals who suffer from a disability)